Ryzen: Desktop

+In April 2022, AMD released the Ryzen 5 4600G to retail, and launched the Ryzen 4000 series of CPUs without integrated graphics, for budget-oriented users.
+Unlike the Ryzen 3000 series CPUs which are based on "Matisse" cores, these new Ryzen 4000 series desktop CPUs are based on "Renoir" cores and are essentially APUs with the integrated graphics disabled.

 Mobile

 Zen 2 APUs, based on the 7 nm Renoir microarchitecture, commercialized as Ryzen 4000.

 Embedded

 Grey Hawk

 In November 2020, AMD announced the V2000 series of embedded Zen 2 Vega APUs.

 Ryzen 5000

-CPUs
+Desktop

 The desktop Ryzen 5000 series, based on the Zen 3 microarchitecture, was announced on October 8, 2020.
 They use the same 7 nm manufacturing process, which has matured slightly.
 Mainstream Ryzen 5000 CPUs are codenamed Vermeer.
 Enthusiast/workstation Threadripper 5000 CPUs are codenamed Chagall, initially named Ryzen Threadripper 4000 under the codename Genesis.

-APUs

 In contrast to their CPU counterparts, the APUs consist of single dies with integrated graphics and smaller caches.
 The APUs, codenamed Cezanne, forgo PCIe 4.0 support to keep power consumption low.